 Extracted metadata is stored in a dataset in (compressed) files using a JSON stream format, separately for metadata describing a dataset as a whole, and metadata describing individual files in a dataset.
 This limits the amount of metadata that has to be obtained and processed for applications that do not require all available metadata.

 DataLad provides a content-agnostic metadata aggregation mechanism that stores metadata of sub-datasets (with arbitrary nesting levels) in a superdataset, where it can then be queried without having the subdatasets locally present.

 Lastly, DataLad comes with a search command that enable metadata queries via a flexible query language.
 However, alternative applications for metadata queries (e.g. graph-based queries) can be built on DataLad, by requesting a complete or partial dump of aggregated metadata available in a dataset.

-This following sections provide an overview of supported metadata formats.
+This following sections provide an overview of included metadata extractors for particular types of data structures and file formats.

 This is a custom metadata format, inspired by the standard used for Debian